codemation/easyrpc/README.md

 ## Under the hood
-easyrpc is made easy via the amazing [fastapi](https://github.com/tiangolo/fastapi) framework for handling server side websocket communciation, [aiohttp](https://github.com/aio-libs/aiohttp) for the client-side websocket communication,  [makefun](https://github.com/smarie/python-makefun) along with some standard library 'inspect' magic  for translating orgin functions into remote-useable functions with parameter validation, and lastly [pyjwt](https://github.com/jpadilla/pyjwt) for authentication & encryption.
+easyrpc is made easy via the amazing [fastapi](https://github.com/tiangolo/fastapi) framework for handling server side websocket communciation, [aiohttp](https://github.com/aio-libs/aiohttp) for the client-side websocket communication,  [makefun](https://github.com/smarie/python-makefun) along with some standard library 'inspect' magic  for translating origin functions into remote-useable functions with parameter validation, and lastly [pyjwt](https://github.com/jpadilla/pyjwt) for authentication & encryption.

 Registered functions are made available as callables which return co-routines and thus 'awaitable' to the remote-endpoints, this is true for both async and non-async registered functions.
 Due to this, the functions must be awaited within a running event_loop.
-When called, the input parameters are verified via the orgin functions signature.
+When called, the input parameters are verified via the origin functions signature.

 ## Supported Functions Features
 - async def & def